Motivational Psychology in Organizations

 Motivational Psychology

 It is common knowledge that people differ in a number of ways, for example, people’s ideas, attitudes, strengths, values, and beliefs.
 With this being the case, there is no way an organization can be able to motivate its people using one strategy.
-It is essential for the management to come with different motivation strategies to ensure motivation among its people.
-There are also different reasons to why people are motivated or de-motivated by certain things (Latham, 2007).
+To guarantee motivation among its employees, management must develop a variety of motivational techniques.
+Additionally, there are other explanations for why particular items might either inspire or demotivate people (Latham, 2007).

-This enables them to handle its people in an effective manner, for instance, it will be able to develop strong strategies to deal with low levels of motivation among employees considering the fact that it will know exactly the reasons to why this is the case.
+Because they will be able to pinpoint the exact causes of low employee motivation, they may effectively manage their workforce.
+For example, they can create effective ways to address low employee motivation.
 It is also imperative for the management to focus more on the employees’ strengths as opposed to their weakness.
 This strategy enables organizational leaders to develop positive working environments hence high motivation.
 Basically, concentrating on employees’ weakness leads to the employee feeling incompetent and as a result may lack the confidence to engage in the right behaviors integral to the success of the company or organization in question (Beck, 2004).

 Organizations normally come up with goals and objectives that determine where they intend to be in the future.
 Employees in every organization must ensure the goals and objectives are implemented within the stipulated time.
 There are many times when they are able to achieve this as the survival of the organization in question normally depends on it.
 One way to ensure employees maintain the same satisfaction in the future is acknowledging their efforts.